-Aim: The purpose of this study was to determine the effect of a combination of nutritional education and nutritional supplementation on changes in the nutritional status of the prospective bride and groom to prevent stunting in newborns.
+Aim: The purpose of this study was to determine the effect of a combination of nutritional education and nutritional supplementation on changes in the nutritional status of the newly wed female to prevent stunting in newborns.

-Methods: The present study included subjects from the three intervention groups was 150 people.
-The intervention group is group 1: nutrition education intervention (stunting material) +multi micronutrien, group 2: nutrition education (stunting material) IFA (iron folic acid) and group 3: nutrition education (reproductive health material) +IFA.
+Methods: The present study was conducted at PMCH, Patna, Bihar, India for one year and the number of subjects from the three intervention groups was 120 people.
+The intervention group is group 1: nutrition education intervention (stunting material) + multi micronutrient, group 2: nutrition education (stunting material) IFA (iron folic acid) and group 3: nutrition education (reproductive health material) + IFA.

-Results: The average BMI value of the three groups on the subject of the bride and groom before the interventions were 21.64±3.16 kg/m2.
+Results: The average age in group 1,2 and 3 was 24.19±2.60, 24.33±2.74 and 23, 48±2.53.
+The average BMI value of the three groups on the subject, before the interventions were 21.64±3.16 kg/m2.
 The mean BMI after intervention was 22.08±3.12 kg/m2 with a difference change of 0.45±0.36 kg/m2.
-The results of the Wilcoxon test showed that there was a difference in the mean BMI before and after the intervention in all groups (p<0.05), meaning that there was a significant difference in the mean before and after the intervention.
+There was a difference in the mean BMI before and after the intervention in all groups (p<0.05), meaning that there was a significant difference in the mean before and after the intervention.
 The statistical test showed that there was a significant difference in the mean BMI between the three groups (p<0.05).
-The provision of education and nutritional supplementation since the bride and groom (premarital) until delivery, based on the distribution of outcome variables, showed that of 150 newborns, 19 babies had a body length of <48 cm, namely stunting.
-And 18 had low birth weight (<2,500 grams).
-For the variable head circumference, 16 infants had abnormal head circumferences, i.e. <32 cm for male infants and <31 cm for female infants.
-The distribution of the number of cases at risk of stunting was highest in group 3 and the lowest cases in the group that received intervention in group 1.
-The average body length of the babies in the three groups was 49.21±1.36 cm.
+The provision of education and nutritional supplementation from marriage to delivery, based on the distribution of outcome variables, showed that of 120 newborns, 14 babies had a body length of <48 cm, namely stunting.
+And 15 had low birth weight (<2,500 grams).
+For the variable head circumference, 13 infants had abnormal head circumferences, i.e. <32 cm for male infants and <31 cm for female infants.